CLICK HERE TO ACCESS

 Characterization is one of the main elements I focus on with “Raymond’s Run.”
 Squeaky comes to realize that she and Gretchen have more in common than she thought.
 I also focus on the gender stereotypes and familiar relations in the story, and draw students’ attention to the setting of the story, which is Harlem, New York City, in the 1960s, what’s referred to as the concrete jungle, as well as Squeaky’s desire to escape the urban setting for a more rural one “because even grass in the city feels hard as the sidewalk.”

 Squeaky’s Speech: Have students imagine that Squeaky needs to give an acceptance speech after she receives her trophy.
-Have them write that speech below using her voice.
-Not that it’s also important to take into account how Squeaky’s perspective has shifted in the story.
+Have them write that speech using her voice.
+Note that it’s also important to take into account how Squeaky’s perspective has shifted in the story.
 You can get them to share their speeches with the class.

 RACE Strategy: With the plot being related to a race, it’s the perfect time to introduce students to the constructed responses race strategy!
 Have students use the strategy to answer questions like, “How does Squeaky feel about her responsibility in the family.”
 Have them (R)estate the question, (A)nswer the question, (C)ite evidence, and then Explain the connection.